Clifra-Jones/AWS_Tools_AddOns/README.md

 ## Helper functions for working with AWS in Powershell

+03/12/2025:
+Get-EC2INstanceList
+  Added a filter property
+  Modified method of retrieving associated data to only retrieve data for the selected instances.
+This improved performance.
+  Added a progress indicator.
+It can be turned off with -Hide Progress.

 These functions were created for working with AWS in PowerShell.

 1/11/2024: Added 2 additional function to store AWS Access Keys in a Secure Vault.